 Not only with running watches and fitness trackers has the brand created a loyal following, also with smartwatches has Garmin found success.
 With excellent battery life and the usual notifications Garmin’s smartwatches are considered to be great alternatives to the Apple Watch 4.

-- 1 Which is the best Garmin for me?
+- 1 Which are the best Garmin watches for me?

 - 1.1 1.
 Garmin Fenix 5 Plus series